 We rarely head out for an adventure with the expectation that something will go wrong, and most times everything will go right.
 But sometimes the unexpected happens.

 Natural hazards are a part of the national park experience.
 There is no cell service in Kootenay National Park.
+An emergency phone is available at Kootenay Crossing.
 You can reduce the impact of an unfortunate circumstance by being well informed and well prepared.
 Safety is everyone's responsibility.

 For general information on how to stay safe when enjoying the outdoors visit AdventureSmart.ca.
 For important information about safety while enjoying Kootenay National Park, explore the topics below.